ev3dev/ev3dev-lang-python/docs/micropython.md

 ### Running from the command line

-If you previously would have typed `python foo.py`, you should now type `micropython foo.py`.
+If you previously would have typed `python3 foo.py`, you should now type `micropython foo.py`.